CNILearn/AzureDevOps2020/AZ400T00labs.md

 ## Module 2 - Getting Started with Source Control

+Try it out (Skillpipe):

+* Working with Git Locally

 ## Module 3 - Scaling Git for Enterprise DevOps

+Try it out (Skillpipe)

+* Azure Repos Collaborating with Pull Requests

 ## Module 4 - Consolidating Artifacts and Designing a Dependency Management Strategy